Rental Vehicle Surcharge

 - Car class change

-- Baby seat, ski rack, luggage rack, tow bar or other misc. equipment
+- Baby seat, ski rack, luggage rack, tow bar or other miscellaneous equipment

 - GPS or special equipment charges